Stefan Ortega: Manchester City

 In July 2022, Ortega signed with Premier League champions Manchester City on a free transfer.
-Ortega started the season on the bench for City's 1–3 defeat to Liverpool in the FA Community Shield on 30 July.

-He played his first match in a UEFA Champions League group stage match against Borussia Dortmund, which finished 0–0.
-He also played the next Champions League group stage match against Sevilla, which they won 3–1 and in the third round of the Carabao Cup against Chelsea, making crucial saves to result in a 2–0 win to City on 9th November at the Etihad Stadium.
+He started the season on the bench for City's 1–3 defeat to Liverpool in the FA Community Shield on 30 July.
+Ortega made his professional debut for the club in a UEFA Champions League group stage match against Borussia Dortmund, which finished 0–0.
+He also played the next Champions League group stage game against Sevilla, a 3–1 win, and in the third round of the EFL Cup against Chelsea, making crucial saves in a 2–0 victory for City on 9 November at the Etihad Stadium.
+On 3 May, Ortega made his Premier League debut, starting in a 3–0 win over West Ham United.
+He then went on to keep another clean sheet in Manchester City's final home league game against Chelsea again on 21 May, which finished 1–0.
+Ortega also played every match in City's victorious 2022–23 FA Cup campaign and was an important player in the team that won the trophy, conceding just one goal in six matches.